Peter George Osborn (1914 -1999)

 [Outline of talk by Peter Osborn re T.G.B. and E.M.
 Osborn to Field Naturalists' Society 1988; copies of early letters sent to him by family members (sent to PGO by Derry Osborn); notes for an article in the Australian Dictionary of Biography by Bob Robertson; obituaries and other newspaper items re T.G.B.
 Osborn, 1935-37 and 1973; photographs of memorial tributes and Koonamore memorial; lists of household expenses and of income and expenditure 1928/29 to 193; a history of the first decade of St. Mark's College, Adelaide, with references to T.G.B.
 Osborn marked]

-The Lord's Lieutenant: a play (William Douglas Home) and 'Shakespeare in peace and war', a lecture by John Gielgud, have been catalogued for the Theatre collection
+51.6 Unidentified manuscript play The Lord's Lieutenant: a play (William Douglas Home) and 'Shakespeare in peace and war', a lecture by John Gielgud, have been catalogued for the Theatre collection.

 [the seal and stamps, mostly of South Australian businesses and government offices, were presumably designed or prepared by Habich.
-Osborn's ownership of and interest in this collection are unclear]
+Osborn's ownership of and interest in this collection is unclear]